 Rewarding opportunities in prospect for 1997

 The environmental marketplace has undergone radical change over the past ten years.
-Paul Gosling of specialist environmental recruitment consultants Allen & York looks at what's in store for the coming year.1997 looks to hold exciting and challenging prospects for many companies and environmental professionals.
+Paul Gosling of specialist environmental recruitment consultants Allen & York looks at what's in store for the coming year.

 As the economy cautiously regains its 'feelgood factor' and legislation takes effect, we predict a general upward trend in the amount of work and hence the number of job opportunities available.
 Within this growth there are a number of sectors worth highlighting.